 I know of few other family travellers who’ve lasted this long.
 Admittedly, our travels have brought us “home” to London for now.
 We are Londoners and it’s now clear to us that this is where we belong.
 That’s another of the beauties of travel, it allows you to see things and places more clearly.
 Our other “home” Breb, Romania, brings us all enormous joy, but, who knows what will happen in Europe now?
 Most of us, we travellers, seem to settle after a while.
 Sometimes in new countries, sometimes returning to the old ones.
 I think our family will continue to travel, but as usual, nothing is planned.

 So, some highlights, my highlights, of the last 3 years.

 A Few Highlights From a 3 Year Adventure

-I’ve taught myself all of this.
+I’ve taught myself all of this stuff.
+Everything I do to run this site and support my family is self taught.
 Tell me why we need to go to school again?